-Merge maintains bookmarks, named destinations, and name dictionaries.
+Merge maintains and merges bookmarks, named destinations, annotations, tagged PDF information, and so on.
 PDF features which cannot be merged are retained if they are from the document which first exhibits that feature.
 The -collate option collates pages: that is to say, it takes the first page from the first document and its range, then the first page from the second document and its range and so on.
 When all first pages have been taken, it begins on the second from each range, and so on.